theKashey/use-callback-ref/README.md

 ```

 ## assignRef
-🤔 Use case: every time you need to assing ref manually, and you dont know the shape of the ref
+🤔 Use case: every time you need to assign ref manually, and you dont know the shape of the ref

 `assignRef(ref, value)` - assigns `values` to the `ref`. `ref` could be RefObject or RefCallback.